Elumale

 Elumale is a 2025 Indian Kannada-language romantic thriller film written and directed by debutant Punit Rangaswamy.
-It was produced by Tharun Kishore Sudhir and Atlanta Nagendra under the banners Tharun Sudhir Kreatiiivez and De Arte Studios.
-The film stars Raanna and Priyanka Achar in the lead roles, with Jagapathi Babu, Kishore and T. S. Nagabharana in supporting roles.
+It was produced by Tharun Sudhir and Atlanta Nagendra under the banners Tharun Sudhir Kreatiiivez and De Arte Studios.
+The film stars Raanna and Priyanka Achar in the lead roles, with Jagapathi Babu, Kishore and T. S. Nagabharana appearing in supporting roles.
 The film was released theatrically on 5 September 2025.

-Since the film takes place across several states, the film includes Kannada, Tamil, English and Telugu dialogues.
-Story revolves around young girl eloped from marriage night and planned to meet her boyfriend on MM Hills, but that night Operation Cocoon takes place in forest.
+Since the film is set in across several states, it includes dialogues in Kannada, Tamil, English and Telugu languages.
+The plot revolves around a young girl who has eloped on the night of her marriage, and plans on meeting her boyfriend on Male Mahadeshwara Hills.
+However, it is also the night that Operation Cocoon is launched to capture the forest brigand Veerappan.
+The film was commercially successful at the box office.
+It also received positive reviews from critics upon release.
+Raanna's performance received praise.
+The Hollywood Reporter India included him in one of the top five performances in Kannada cinema for 2025.

 Plot

 Set in the borderlands between Karnataka and Tamil Nadu, the film follows Harish, a cab driver from Chamarajanagar, and Revathi, a wealthy young woman from Salem, whose cross-border romance becomes entangled with law enforcement, smugglers and larger political undercurrents.
 As the lovers attempt to reunite their relationship, a series of incidents complicate their plans and push the narrative towards a tense, thriller climax.